MicrosoftDocs/cpp-docs/docs/cpp/argument-passing-and-naming-conventions.md

 For information on how to define your own function prolog and epilog code, see [Naked Function Calls](../cpp/naked-function-calls.md).

-For information about the default calling conventions in code that targets x64 platforms, see [Overview of x64 Calling Conventions](../build/overview-of-x64-calling-conventions.md).
+For information about the default calling conventions in code that targets x64 platforms, see [x64 Calling Convention](../build/calling-convention.md).
 For information about calling convention issues in code that targets ARM platforms, see [Common Visual C++ ARM Migration Issues](../build/common-visual-cpp-arm-migration-issues.md).

 The following calling conventions are supported by the Visual C/C++ compiler.